 R-26.
-Setting the Date, Time, and Place (the physical site of the hearing within the designated locale) of Hearing
+Setting the Date, Time, and Place (the physical site of the hearing within the designated locale) of Hearing are available to have the hearings;

 The arbitrator will set the date, time, and place for each hearing within the locale as determined in R-11.
 A hearing may be by telephone or in person.
 For their part, the parties commit to